-Taking the antidepressant prescription drug Paxil during pregnancy can result in autism and birth defects.
+Taking the prescription antidepressant Paxil during pregnancy can result in autism and birth defects.
 The drug is also linked to an increased risk of suicide in adolescents and withdrawal symptoms.
 This led to a number of lawsuits and settlements against drugmaker GlaxoSmithKline.

-Approximately 5,000 people in the U.S. filed lawsuits against GlaxoSmithKline (GSK) since Paxil became available.
+Approximately 5,000 people in the U.S. have filed lawsuits against GlaxoSmithKline (GSK) since Paxil, the brand-name of the drug paroxetine, became available in 1992.
 Some of these claims were class-action suits.
+Cases alleged Paxil led to birth defects, withdrawal symptoms, or suicides.

 In October 2009, the first birth defect case against the drug manufacturer went to trial.
 A Philadelphia jury awarded $2.5 million to 3-year-old Lyam Kilker, who was born with severe heart malformations as a result of his mother’s use of Paxil for mild anxiety while she was pregnant.

-The jury found GSK “negligently failed to warn” a doctor treating Kilker’s mother, Michelle David, about Paxil’s risks and that the drug was a “factual cause” of her son’s heart defects.
+The jury found that GSK “negligently failed to warn” the doctor treating Kilker’s mother, Michelle David, about Paxil’s risks and that the drug was a “factual cause” of her son’s heart defects.

-David used Paxil prior to Dec.
-8, 2005, when the FDA sent out a letter to physicians suggesting the drug might contribute to heart defects in infants when taken during the first trimester.
-Because of these findings, the FDA required GSK to update the pregnancy warning to “Category D” on Paxil’s label, which signifies a positive evidentiary risk to fetal health.
+David had taken Paxil prior to Dec.
+8, 2005, when the FDA informed physicians that the drug might contribute to heart defects in infants when taken during the first trimester.
+Because of these findings, the FDA required GSK to update the pregnancy warning on Paxil’s label to “Category D,” which signifies a positive evidentiary risk to fetal health.

-In the largest pharmaceutical settlement in U.S. history, GSK in 2012 agreed to plead guilty and pay $3 billion to resolve criminal and civil liability for promoting Paxil and other prescription drugs for unapproved uses and failing to report safety data about the medications.
+In the largest pharmaceutical settlement in the nation’s history, GSK in 2012 agreed to plead guilty and pay $3 billion to resolve criminal and civil liability for promoting Paxil and other prescription drugs for unapproved uses and failing to report safety data about the medications.

-The settlement was part of the so-called whistle-blower law, officially the False Claims Act, which dates back to 1863.
-Four GSK employees tipped off the government about a range of improper practices between the late 1990s and mid-2000s.
+Liability was established under the False Claims Act, also called the “Lincoln Law,” when four GSK employees tipped off the government about a range of improper practices between the late 1990s and mid-2000s.

 Criminal counts included misbranding Paxil and Wellbutrin, another antidepressant, into interstate commerce.
 GSK also agreed to plead guilty to a criminal charge of failing to report safety data about the company’s popular diabetes drug, Avandia, to the FDA.